Digital camera: Digital camera backs

 Most earlier digital camera backs used linear array sensors, moving vertically to digitize the image.
 Many of them only capture grayscale images.
 The relatively long exposure times, in the range of seconds or even minutes generally limit scan backs to studio applications, where all aspects of the photographic scene are under the photographer's control.

 Some other camera backs use CCD arrays similar to typical cameras.
 These are called single-shot backs.

 Since it is much easier to manufacture a high-quality linear CCD array with only thousands of pixels than a CCD matrix with millions, very high resolution linear CCD camera backs were available much earlier than their CCD matrix counterparts.
 For example, you could buy an (albeit expensive) camera back with over 7,000 pixel horizontal resolution in the mid-1990s.
 However, As of 2004, it is still difficult to buy a comparable CCD matrix camera of the same resolution.
 Rotating line cameras, with about 10,000 color pixels in its sensor line, are able, As of 2005, to capture about 120,000 lines during one full 360 degree rotation, thereby creating a single digital image of 1,200 Megapixels.

 Most modern digital camera backs use CCD or CMOS matrix sensors.
 The matrix sensor captures the entire image frame at once, instead of incrementing scanning the frame area through the prolonged exposure.
-For example, Phase One produces a 39 million pixel digital camera back with a 49.1 x 36.8 mm CCD in 2008.
-This CCD array is a little smaller than a frame of 120 film and much larger than a 35 mm frame (36 x 24 mm).
-In comparison, consumer digital cameras use arrays ranging from 36 x 24 mm (full frame on high end consumer DSLRs) to 1.28 x 0.96 mm (on camera phones) CMOS sensor.
+For example, Phase One produces a 39 million pixel digital camera back with a 49.1 × 36.8 mm CCD in 2008.
+This CCD array is a little smaller than a frame of 120 film and much larger than a 35 mm frame (36 × 24 mm).
+In comparison, consumer digital cameras use arrays ranging from 36 × 24 mm (full frame on high end consumer DSLRs) to 1.28 × 0.96 mm (on camera phones) CMOS sensor.